-From the E portal, introduce the Long Half Cannula through the pectoralis major and aim towards the base of the coracoid graft.
-Slide the Subscapularis Spreader along the cannula at the level of the drill.
-Open the Subscapularis Spreader and go gently medial while sliding the jaws under the neck of the scapula this will allow one to visualize the abraded neck of the glenoid and to get clear sight of the drill and sleeve.
-Together, the two Spreaders create a 'safe window' through the subscapularis muscle.
+From the (E) portal, introduce the Long Half Cannula through the pectoralis major and aim towards the base of the coracoid graft.
+Slide the Subscapularis Spreader along the cannula.
+Open the Subscpularis Spreader to visualize the abraded neck of the glenoid and to get clear sight of the drill and sleeve.
+Slide the open Spreader medially and under the glenoid neck.
+Together, the two Spreaders create a "safe window" through the subscapularis muscle.